PERIOD (TITIK)

 Salah: Clearly, mistaken was the witness.

-(Clearly modifies mistaken which directly follows it because of a change in the word order.)
+(Clearly modifies mistaken which directly follows it because

 Benar: Clearly mistaken was the witness.